project-mirrors/forgejo-helm/README.md

 This section lists major and breaking changes of each Helm Chart version.
 Please read them carefully to upgrade successfully, especially the change of the **default database backend**!
 If you miss this, blindly upgrading may delete your Postgres instance and you may lose your data!

+### To v17

+This chart now uses Forgejo v15 by default.

 ### To v16